fdileta/gitlab-dbt-project/.gitlab/issue_templates/Data Onboarding.md

 ### Google Cloud

 Data team uses GCP (Google Cloud Platform) as our cloud provider.
-GCP credentials are needed if you plan on connecting on your local machine to airflow or any CGP service (storage buckets, etc.) .
+GCP credentials are needed if you plan on connecting on your local machine to airflow or any GCP service (storage buckets, etc.) .
 Follow below steps to get running instance for yourself.

 - [ ] Compete the [Command Line Interface](#command-line-interface) set up before starting this set up.
     - [ ] Download the json file provided by one of the project owners and move to your home directory (e.g. `/Users/yourusername`)
-    - [ ] Open terminal and run the following command, replacing `yourusername` with your actual user name on your computer (type `pwd` into the terminal if you don’t know it — the path should contain your user name) and `filename.json` with you name of the file.
+    - [ ] Open terminal and run the following command, replacing `filename.json` with you name of the file.
         ```zsh
-        echo 'export GOOGLE_APPLICATION_CREDENTIALS=/Users/yourusername/filename.json' >> ./.zshrc
+        echo 'export GOOGLE_APPLICATION_CREDENTIALS=~/filename.json' >> ~/.zshrc
         ```
         - If you already have the variable  `GOOGLE_APPLICATION_CREDENTIALS`  modify its value to the file path and file name instead of adding a new one.
     - [ ] Refresh this file by sourcing it back, by running command in terminal: `source ~/.zshrc`.